terwer/siyuan-plugin-publisher/README.md

   A3：**Yes.**

-  The plugin has a built-in bridge by default, which can invoke the widget through the plugin.
+  The plugin has a builtin bridge by default, which can invoke the widget through the plugin.
 This feature needs to be turned on in `Settings -> Use Widget`​.

   <u>Note 1: The plugin version uses the builtin menu of the plugin system, and the menu slot will be disabled when the widget version is activated via plugin. ​</u>